 The University of Western Australia (UWA) provides a unique opportunity for students to spend their summer in Australia (Down Under!).
-Yes, it will be winter here, but it isn't cold.
 Come and experience the Australian culture and lifestyle.

-The Summer Down Under Research Internship is a bespoke eight-week intensive research training program that provides an opportunity for high-performing international students considering a UWA postgraduate degree to get an 'insider's look’ at UWA's research specialities, meet and work with a potential future supervisor and experience the richness of Australian culture.
+The Summer Down Under Research Internship is a unique 8-week intensive research training program.
+It provides an opportunity for high-performing international students, who are considering a UWA postgraduate degree, to get an insider's look at the University’s research specialities, meet and work with a potential future supervisor and experience the richness of Australian culture.

-Under the guidance of a UWA supervisor, successful applicants will participate in a research project, working closely with postdoctoral and postgraduate students from a research group as a fully-fledged member of the team.
-You may have the opportunity to contribute to a publication or grant application.
+Under the guidance of a UWA supervisor, you will participate in a research project, either directly with a UWA supervisor or working closely with postdoctoral and/or postgraduate students from a research group as a fully-fledged member of the team, with the potential to contribute to a publication or grant application.